Amankumar006/online-learning-plateform/src/documentation.md

     5. The model's response is parsed (often into a Zod schema) and returned up the call stack to the client.
 -   **Real-time Updates:**
     1. A user's action (e.g., sending a chat message) writes data to Firestore.
-    2. The `onSnapshot` listener in another user's `useStudyRoom` hook is triggered by the change.
+    2. The system updates the UI and any relevant listeners are triggered to refresh the interface.
     3. The hook updates the component's state (`setMessages`), and the UI re-renders with the new message.

 ## 7. Security Considerations